 - Chemicals.
 Certain chemicals, such as those used to kill insects and weeds, may increase your risk of developing non-Hodgkin's lymphoma.
 More research is needed to understand the possible link between pesticides and the development of non-Hodgkin's lymphoma.

 - Older age.
 Non-Hodgkin's lymphoma can occur at any age, but the risk increases with age.
-It's most common in people in their 60s or older.
+It's most common in people 60 or over.